 We conduct interviews for all other research trainee positions in August, December, and April for the following semester.
 We will contact you for an interview if you have made it to the second round of the application process and will announce acceptance into the program by the end of the semester.

-Dr. Christine Peat seeks a student research trainee with special interest the etiology and treatment of eating disorders and bariatric surgery patients.
+Dr. Christine Peat is hiring (volunteer position) a student research trainee to assist with various clinical research projects involving the etiology and treatment of eating disorders and bariatric surgery patients.
 Responsibilities include (but are not limited to): conducting literature reviews, developing study protocols and associated materials, participant recruitment, data entry and coding, and/or coordinating focus groups.
 Opportunities to work on and edit publications may also be available.
 The extent and nature of contributions to projects will be determined in part by interests, qualifications, and availability.

 The trainee should be able to commit to 8-10 hours/week and be available for a yearlong term.
 Applicants should be interested in learning how to conduct high-quality research that focuses on real-world applicability and broad dissemination.
 Ideal candidates are reliable, professional, punctual, detail-oriented, and able to work independently.
 Previous research experience is strongly preferred.
 Preference will be given to candidates with a working knowledge of psychology and/or public health, as well as to those with experience in Qualtrics.

-Please submit both a CV/resume and a cover letter directly to Dr. Christine Peat.
+If interested in applying, please submit both a CV/resume and a cover letter directly to Dr. Peat at firstname.lastname@example.org.